 Toronto – located on an escarpment to Lake Ontario – has an abundance of ravines and trails (although many were destroyed as the city developed) located in the heart of the original City.
 In fact, many people are surprised at how extensive our green space is, as it’s not easily apparent in our automobile-centric lives.
 Toronto is not only committed to preserving the green space we already have but also to creating more leisure space for residents.
 For example, for each development project downtown a developer must either donate parkland — if the site is large enough — or pay into the Parkland Dedication Fund, which uses the money to create new parks and refurbish existing ones.
 Pretty spectacular, eh?

-As pandemic lingers, and we continue our stay-at-home lifestyles, access to green space is an absolute must for urbanites.
+As we learned during the pandemic, access to green space is an absolute must for urbanites.
 It’s perfect if you have a lovely terrace or green space right in your own backyard.
 However, having wide open space nearby is important too- especially if you are a walker, runner, parent of children needing to burn off energy or dog owner eager to let Fido stretch his legs.

 We are blessed in Toronto with so many parks to choose from.